Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34242-restore-to-an-azure-data-disk.md

   Specifies the container that holds related _resources_ \(such as virtual machines, storage accounts, web apps, databases, and virtual networks\) for an Azure solution.
 See [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups) for more information.

 * **Storage**
-  Specifies the storage on the target data disk.
+  Specifies the [disk storage](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds) on the target virtual machine.

-  See the following document to learn about the available storage options: [About disks storage for Azure Windows VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/about-disks-and-vhds).
+  > The specified storage must belong to the same location and resource group as the specified _network _\(see above\).
+Otherwise, you will not be able to set up a virtual machine.
+See the following Knowledge Base article for more information: [Cannot specify all Azure Virtual Machine instance details in the restore wizard](https://kb.cloudberrylab.com/kb1063/).

+  **\[check this\]**

 * **Container**
   Specifies the bucket to which the data disk will be placed.